Kingston station (Rhode Island)

 Kingston is a historic railroad station located on the Northeast Corridor in the village of West Kingston, in the town of South Kingstown, Rhode Island.
 It was built at this location in 1875 by the New York, Providence and Boston Railroad, replacing earlier stations dating back to the opening of the line in 1837.
 Current rail services consist of Northeast Regional trains in each direction, most of which stop at the station.
 Historically Kingston provided commuter rail service to Providence and Boston via Amtrak's commuter rail services.
-The MBTA is looking at extending their commuter service with the Providence/Stoughton Line.
+The MBTA is looking at extending their commuter service on the Providence/Stoughton Line.